Skip to main content

 Block storage (e.g. EBS or Hyperdisk)

 Block storage, such as EBS or Hyperdisk, are designed to provide high-performance, low-latency storage for your applications.
 While they provide full POSIX compatibility, they require manual capacity provisioning in advance, which can be challenging to predict accurately.
 They also cannot be shared between multiple servers and do not synchronize with object storage like S3.
-This means each server needs its own storage volume and must independently download data from S3, leading to redundant data transfers and higher costs.
+This means each server needs its own dedicated disk and must independently download data from S3, leading to redundant data transfers and higher costs.
 When you need to scale up your storage, you have to manually provision additional capacity and pay for the full provisioned amount regardless of actual usage.

 Native FUSE adapters (e.g. S3FS and Mountpoint)